ProgrammingRainbow/NvChad-2.5/README.md

 ![Screenshot](nvchad-go.png)
 https://www.youtube.com/watch?v=1vK3VCfKEyQ
 # Golang
+## Install Go before using Mason.
+Go needs to be installed in order for Mason to install the go packages.\
+On Archlinux BTW `sudo pacman -S --needed go`
 ## UPDATE
 I think all the formatters for Go only apply to actual .go files.
 So all non Go filetypes have been removed from `conform.lua`.
 In `treesitter.lua` gotmpl has been added.